22r01a6672/Pretrained-Image-Classifier-to-Identify-Dog-Breeds/README.md

   - **resnet_uploaded-images.txt** - contains the results using ResNet CNN model.
   - **alexnet_uploaded-images.txt** - contains the results using AlexNet CNN model.
   - **vgg_uploaded-images.txt** - contains the results using VGG CNN model.
-- Run the main class file, `check_images.py`, with the following command:
-`
-python check_images.py
-`
-- Then, compare the results to those produced by your program when you ran `run_models_batch.sh`.
+- Run the main class file, `check_images.py`, with the following command: `python check_images.py`.
+Then, compare the results to those produced by your program when you ran `run_models_batch.sh`.
 <br><br>

 ## CNN Architectures